-- The duty is calculated and levied on the basis of the customs value of the good according to the legislation, before or at the moment of declaration presentation, if otherwise is not provided by the current legislation. - 2.
-The import duty is payed into the State Budget
+- 1. The duty is calculated and levied on the basis of the customs value of the good according to the legislation. - 2.
+The import duty is payed paid into the State Budget

 CHAPTER IV

 METHODS OF CUSTOMS VALUATION OF GOODS AND PROCEDURE OF THEIR APPLICATION